MitchMills/Dendron/notes/launch-school.back-end.rb120.lesson-01.oo-book.01-object-model.md

     - an object is returned by calling the class method `#new`
 ### Modules
 - a **module** is a collection of behaviors that is usuable in other classes via **mixins**
+- syntax for defining a module:
+  - use the `module` reserved word
+  - use CamelCase for the name
 - a module is "mixed in" to a class using the `Module#include` method invocation.
   - Example:
     ```ruby
     module Speak